 South Africa hold off New Zealand to win record fourth Rugby World Cup

-Defending champions kick their way to 12-11 win after All Blacks captain Sam Cane was first player to be red-carded in a final.
+Defending champions kick their way to 12-11 win after All Blacks captain Sam Cane became first player to be red-carded in a final.

 South Africa produced a magnificent defensive display to edge 14-man New Zealand 12-11 in a compelling arm-wrestle of a Rugby World Cup final and win the Webb Ellis Cup for a record fourth time.

-Only a single yellow card had been shown in nine previous World Cup finals but the crackdown on foul play in the game led to four being handed out over 80 minutes of intense rugby played out in front of a crowd of 80,065 at the Stade de France on Saturday.
+Only a single yellow card had been shown in nine previous World Cup finals, but the crackdown on foul play in the game led to four being handed out over 80 minutes of intense rugby played out in front of a crowd of 80,065 at the Stade de France on Saturday.

 Keep readinglist of 4 items